-John has worked in diverse academic and public sector settings including as Deputy Director of the Melbourne Sustainable Society Institute; Foundation Director of the McCaughey Centre for Community Wellbeing, Melbourne School of Population Health; and as Assistant Director, Policy Development and Research, Victorian Department of Premier and Cabinet.
+Previous academic and public policy roles includeDeputy Director, Melbourne Sustainable Society Institute; Foundation Director, McCaughey Centre for Community Wellbeing, Melbourne School of Population and Global Health and Assistant Director, Policy Development and Research, Victorian Department of Premier and Cabinet.

 John’s major research and policy contributions have been in the fields of social justice and citizen engagement; globalisation impacts; social, economic and environmental policy frameworks and indicators; sustainability transitions; and climate change risks and solutions.

 His current work focuses on the actions needed to drive a rapid transition to a just and resilient post-carbon economy.

 Jotzo, F. and Wiseman, J. ‘The end of coal fired power can be managed or messy’, 26 February 2020, Sydney Morning Herald.

 Jotzo, F., Malouz, S. and Wiseman, J. 2018, Coal Transition in Australia: Preparing for the looking domestic coal phase out and falling export demand, Crawford School of Public Policy, ANU.